ZT-HT/Clustering_minCEntropy/README.md

 ```

 To run the code on a different image, replace peppers.png with your image.
-To run the code on any other type of data, replace X in minCEntropyClustering.m (in the current folder) and minCEntropyClusteringOld.m (in `Old MATALB version` folder) with your data.
+To run the code on any other types of data, replace X in minCEntropyClustering.m (in the current folder) and minCEntropyClusteringOld.m (in `Old MATALB version` folder) with your data.

-Lines 17-31 in minCEntropyClustering.m display the original image and the segmented image and are not needed for the data other than images and should be commented for other types of data.
+Lines 18-32 in minCEntropyClustering.m (in the current folder) and Lines 20-34 in minCEntropyClusteringOld.m (in `Old MATALB version` folder) display the original image and the segmented image and are not needed for the data other than images and should be commented for other types of data.

 K is the number of desired clusters. n_run and sigma_factor in minCEntropyClustering.m (in the current folder) and minCEntropyClusteringOld.m (in `Old MATALB version` folder) are the other hyperparameters.